emanueleveri/mqtt-php/README.md

 # mqtt-php
-Send message to an mqtt topic through php
+write message on an mqtt topic through php